kaylubh/reading-notes/code-102/class-07.md

 # JavaScript Functions

-JavaScripts functions are a specific block of code comprised of statements intended to accomplish a task.
+JavaScript functions are a specific block of code comprised of statements intended to accomplish a task.
 Functions should receive input and produce output in a way that creates correlation between the input and output.
 Functions are executed when the function is invoked (called).

 ## Control Flow